pingidentity/pingidentity-devops-getting-started/docs/deploy.md

-# Manage deployments
+# Working with the examples

-You can continue to deploy the full stack of solutions as you did in [Get started](evaluate.md), or you can deploy a single container or a container stack.
+You can continue working with the full stack of product containers as you did in [Get started](evaluate.md), or you can try different configurations, such as a single container or another container stack.

-We've example configurations to help you quickly deploy:
+We've example configurations to help you quickly try this out:

  * [A single Docker container](deployStandalone.md).
  * [A PingFederate and PingDirectory stack using Docker Compose](deployCompose.md).